 If you ask most travelers about western Georgia, they will mention Batumi and maybe Kutaisi.
 Almost nobody brings up Guria.
 That is a shame, because this tiny region between the two cities holds some of the most distinctive experiences in the country: artisan tea farms reviving a Soviet-era industry, misty mountain resorts where the sunset paints itself across a sea of clouds, a food culture built on its own rules, and enough abandoned Soviet architecture to keep a photographer busy for days.

 Guria is compact enough to explore thoroughly in three to four days.
 The roads are well-maintained, distances are short, and the region rewards slow, curious driving.
-Here is our complete guide.
+A good Guria trip leaves time for tea country, Soviet-era village stops, and the mountain resorts above Ozurgeti.

 Why Guria Stands Apart